<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Think of Key Performance Indicators (KPIs) as the vital signs of your retail business.
 They tell you exactly how healthy your loss prevention program is.
 Start by identifying the metrics that align with your goals.
 The most obvious KPI is your shrink rate—the percentage of inventory lost to theft, fraud, or error.
 But don't stop there.
 Also track metrics like inventory turnover, sales per square foot, and even employee turnover rates, as these can all signal underlying issues.
 Consistently monitoring these numbers helps you gauge the effectiveness of your strategies and make decisions based on hard evidence, not just hunches.

-Conduct Regular Audits and Inventory Counts
+Make Audits and Inventory Counts a Habit

 You can’t protect what you don’t know you have.
 That’s why regular audits and inventory counts are non-negotiable for effective loss prevention.
 While a full physical inventory once or twice a year is standard, implementing cycle counts—counting small sections of your inventory on a rotating basis—can provide a more current snapshot of your stock levels.
 This consistent approach helps you identify discrepancies between your records and your actual on-hand inventory much faster.
 Catching these issues early prevents small problems from escalating into major losses and keeps your inventory data accurate, which benefits your entire operation.